SLIM: Let LLM Learn More and Forget Less with Soft LoRA and Identity Mixture: Experiments

 \subsection{Comparison with SOTA approaches}

 First, we compare the proposed approach with other widely used PEFT approaches.
-LoRAMoE, MixLoRA, MoLA are set to $rank=16,N_{\text{experts}}=8$, and SLIM holds $N_{\text{experts}}=10$ with 2 identity layers as experts, contains the same number of parameters.
+Following \cite{li2024mixlora}, LoRAMoE \cite{dou-etal-2024-loramoe}, MixLoRA \cite{li2024mixlora}, MoLA \cite{gao2024higher} are set to $rank=16$, $N_{\text{experts}}=8$, and SLIM holds $N_{\text{experts}}=10$ with $K=2$ identity layers as experts, contains the same number of parameters.
 For a fair comparison, we set the $rank$ of LoRA and DoRA to 128.
 The results are shown in Tab.~\ref{tab:down}.
-The result demonstrates that the proposed approach achieves comparable performance on the downstream tasks, and achieves the best performance on multiple datasets.
-The models fine-tuned under the MDS setting are further evaluated on the general datasets, and the results are shown in Tab.~\ref{tab:up}.
+The proposed approach achieves comparable performance on the downstream tasks and the best performance on multiple datasets.
+The models fine-tuned under the MDS setting are further evaluated on the general tasks, and the results are shown in Tab.~\ref{tab:up}.
 Compared with the other PEFT approaches, the proposed SLIM method significantly alleviates the loss of generalization capacity of the fine-tuned model, without any extra data replay.